 Drop Off/Pick Up Update

 A brief reminder for dropping off in the morning - please do not park your vehicle or drop your student(s) off in the middle of the street when dropping off on Sheridan.
+This is our only drop off area in order to keep Hawthorne Street clear of traffic for buses.
 If you do have to come in the building, please park on Sheridan past the blue handicap sign so the curb area prior to that is open for vehicles to quickly drop their student(s) off.

 The afternoon pickup is also going well.
 We continue to try to help students being picked up get to their car quickly so there is also minimal parking happening on Sheridan.
 The more parents/family can stay in their car and then pull up to the loading area the better in allowing the "drive thru" effect to take place.

 Hawthorne staff and student patrol is out front, in the back, and at the two different 4 way stop signs trying to keep everyone safe!
 If they ask you for something, please know it is in the best interest of the students and everyone's safety.

 Any online website or app that your child has to log into has some kind of age verification process in the creation of accounts known as an "Age Gate".
 These gates came about when the Children's Online Privacy Protection Act (COPPA) was passed in 1998 limiting the collection of information on children under 13.
 Some accounts, like those created by your teacher and our school district, have been through a strict vetting process on what information is collected and how it is used to benefit the education of your child.
 You can view all of these accounts created for your child by visiting the ISD#241 Software and Data Elements page which can be found on our district website.